MachinePhoenix/homepage/content/_index.md

           description: |2-
               Advised by [Prof. Quanshi Zhang](http://qszhang.com/), my researches include:

-              * Used high-dimensional matrix analysis to clarify the challenges in adversarial training.
+              * Theoretically derived the analytical solution for multi-step adversarial attacks, which explains the reasons behind the optimization difficulties in adversarial training.
+This is validated through experimental results.
 (Accepted by AAAI 2024)
-              * Derived the dynamics characteristics in interactive learning.
-(Preparing for submission)
+              * Theoretically derived the two-stage dynamic interaction process of DNNs, proving that the network learning process gradually encodes interactions of varying complexity.
+This provides a theoretical foundation for understanding overfitting.
+(NeurIPS 2024 on submission)
-              * Designed experimental methods to analyze the robustness of various complexity concepts.
+              * Theoretically derived and validated the robustness of concepts with different complexities.

         - title: Machine Learning and Computer Vision Intern
           company: SunnyLab, SJTU